Barak (tribe): Migration to Central Anatolia

+Deportation to the Syrian Desert

-Afterwards, the Baraks started having problems with the Ottoman authorities: According to the first version of the story, nearby villages in Central Anatolia would ask the Ottomans to remove these migrants from their lands annoyed by Baraks' presence.
-According to another version, the postal service of the Ottomans would get robbed.
-Suspicious of the Baraks, the authorities arrested a Barak Turkmen.
-After a meeting between the elders of the tribe, the Baraks decided to rebel, liberating the prisoner.
-As a response, the Ottoman forces exiled the Barak Turkmens to the south of Akçakale, around Julab River, with the hopes that rebellious Barak Turkmens and Arab tribes of Tayy and Mawali would eat themselves up.
-Kadıoğlu Yusuf Pasha offered Barak Turkmens to give a regular tax of one sheep per tent for a pardon from the state.
-Baraks accepted and gave 84 thousand sheep to Ottoman-sided dedes, and after a long-lasting conflict, they also repelled the Arabs east and south of the area.
+After settling in Central Anatolia, the tribe started having problems with the settled locals and the Ottoman authorities: According to the first version of the story, nearby villages in Central Anatolia asked the Ottomans to remove the migrants from their lands.
+According to another version, the postal service of the Ottomans was robbed.
+Suspicious of the Baraks, the authorities arrested a tribesman.
+The elders of the tribe gathered and decided that the tribe should rebel in order to liberate the imprisoned member of the tribe.
+This prompted the Ottomans to exile the Barak Turkmens to the south of Akçakale, around River Julab, with the hopes that these rebellious Turkmens and local Arab tribes of Tayy and Mawali would eat themselves up.
+Later, Kadıoğlu Yusuf Pasha offered Barak Turkmens a pardon from the state in exchange of a regular tax of one sheep.
+The tribe accepted and gave 84 thousand sheep to the Ottoman-sided dedes, and after a long-lasting conflict, they also repelled the Arabs east and south of the area.

-Aware of that Ottomans were manipulating them to become guards on the way into Anatolia, Feriz Bey decided to return to the land of Ajam and Turkestan.
-Every elder supported this idea.
-Seeing that, Feriz Bey and Ashik Dedemoğlu traveled to Iran to meet with the Shah in order to negotiate a migration.
-Shah happily accepted this proposal.
-While Feriz Bey returned, Dedemoğlu and his Abdal followers stayed in Iran.
-When Feriz Bey returned to Julab, he noticed that tribes were disorganized, and many didn't want to migrate back.
-Determined, Feriz Bey gathered 40 thousand tents.
-The ones who wanted to stay in Julab tried to persuade him otherwise; however, he migrated back to Iran, leaving the other half of the tribes (including his children and wife) behind.
+Frustrated that the state was manipulating the tribe, Feriz Bey proposed a return to the land of Ajam and Turkestan, with the unanimous support of the tribe's elders.
+Then, together with Ashik Dedemoğlu, he traveled to Iran to negotiate a migration with the Shah, who accepted the proposal.
+While Feriz Bey returned west to inform his tribe of the Shah's approval, Dedemoğlu and his Abdal followers stayed in Iran.
+Upon his arrival, Feriz Bey noticed that his tribe had become disorganized during his absence, and many refused to migrate back.
+Regardless, Feriz Bey gathered 40 thousand tents, roughly half of the tribe and migrated back to Iran, leaving the other half of the tribes (including his children and wife) behind, against their wish for him to stay.

-Post-Feriz Bey

-The Ottomans were afraid that the remaining 40 thousand tents of Baraks were going to pose a problem for them: Baraks were once more in a conflict with Tayy, Mawali, and Milan tribes and again victorious.
-They were also continuing to rebel: When one of the Turkmen leaders, Bediroğlu, went to Birecik for a certain matter, the mütesellim of Birecik insulted and killed him, which resulted in Baraks storming Birecik and shredding the mütesellim into pieces.
-Mısırlı Abbas Pasha was then assigned to deal with the Baraks.

-Following a meeting between Abbas Pasha and Feriz Bey's son, Mehmed Bey, groups of Baraks were resettled in the vicinity of Urfa and İzmir.

-In this period, Baraks also gradually started to settle and farm, although they were unskilled at it and not fully adapted to this lifestyle.
-Abbas Pasha assigned officials in charge of the harvests.

 Migration to the western side of the Euphrates

+The Ottoman government was afraid that the remaining 40 thousand tents of Baraks were going to pose a problem for their authority over the region, as the tribe was storming the nearby settlements and the Tayy, Mawali, and Milan tribes.
+When one of the Turkmen leaders, Bediroğlu, went to Birecik for a certain matter, the mütesellim of the town killed him, which resulted in Baraks raiding Birecik and shredding the mütesellim into pieces.
+Mısırlı Abbas Pasha was then assigned to deal with the tribe.
+Following a meeting between Abbas Pasha and Feriz Bey's son, Mehmed Bey, groups of Baraks were resettled in the vicinity of Urfa and İzmir, and officials were assigned to tax the rest of the tribe that had recently started to farm and abandon their nomadic practices.